 Sometimes there are caregivers for one or more cats in a community.
 These caregivers provide food supplement and/or temporary shelters during the winter.
 While this is a wonderful gesture, it is not necessary for community cats to thrive.
 Cats are scavengers and those born into this type of life and environment know how to find food and shelter.
 West Valley City/Taylorsville Animal Services does not provide food or shelters for caregivers.
 We can, however, provide information on food resources and how to build a shelter.

 You are responsible for the care of any animal captured.
 The trap should be placed where the trapped animal is protected from the elements and water must be accessible to the trapped animal.
 The animal must be turned into West Valley City/Taylorsville Animal Services, released at the trap location, or returned to its owner.
 You are not allowed, by state law and local ordinance, to release or relocate the animal to other locations.

 Trapping is not allowed on weekends or holidays.
 If an animal is captured, please contact West Valley City/Taylorsville Animal Services Dispatch at 801-965-5845 Monday-Friday during normal business hours for pickup or you may bring the animal to the shelter during normal business hours.
 The Shelter is located at 4522 West 3500 South in West Valley City.
 The shelter is open Monday through Friday from 9:30 a.m. to 6:00 p.m.

 Community Cat Coordinator

 West Valley City/Taylorsville Animal Services has a full-time person assigned to the Community Cat Program.
-If you have any questions or problems regarding community cats please contact our coordinator at 801-965-5812 or via email.
+If you have any questions or concerns regarding community cats, or would like to schedule an appointment during winter months, please contact our coordinator at 801-965-5812 or via email.